 5. Raising Your Spirited Child

-Raising Your Spirited Child is a helpful parenting book for anyone with a child who is just a little bit more and likes to test your resolve.
+Raising Your Spirited Child is a helpful parenting book for anyone with a child who is just a little bit more and likes to test your resolve and patience.

 Full of positive language and perspective, it helps you see your child as not stubborn, but tenacious.